andou/ideal-octo-waffle/README.md

 ### Sync batch write

 Once the file is parsed, the data is inserted into DynamoDB by the same Lambda through a batch write.
 It would be better if the records were sent to an SQS queue to be dequeued by another Lambda, which would then perform the writing to DynamoDB.

+### Code cleaning and test

+The code probably needs a cleanup and definitely needs unit tests.

+### Deployment pipeline

+I haven't had the time to set up a pipeline for deploying the solution; you must rely on your own CLI, at the moment.